 From time to time, we may be involved in disputes, called upon to initiate legal proceedings or to defend ourselves in such legal proceedings relating to our business.
 Due to the inherent uncertainties in legal proceedings, we cannot accurately predict the ultimate outcome of any such proceedings.
 An unfavorable outcome in any such proceedings could have an adverse impact on our business, financial condition and results of operations.
 If our stock price is volatile, we may become involved in securities class action lawsuits in the future.
-Any dispute resolution or legal proceeding in the future, regardless of its merits, could result in substantial costs and a diversion of management's attention and resources that are needed to successfully run our business.
+Any current or future dispute resolution or legal proceeding, including without limitation the ongoing arbitration proceedings between us and each of SUL and Shionogi, regardless of the merits of any such proceeding, could result in substantial costs and a diversion of management's attention and resources that are needed to successfully run our business.